aerospark/FML/README.md

 ** WIP README **

-This is a small edit of FML to make modding mods easier.
+This is a small edit of FML that makes modding mods easier.
 It disables signature verification on class files and allows mod archives to include patch sets.
-These patch sets can be used to patch class files inside other mod archives as they are loaded.
-This allows advanced modification of these long lost mods without the need to redistribute modified versions of the original mods.
+These patch sets are used to patch class files as they are loaded.
+This allows advanced modification of other mods without the need to redistribute edited versions of the original mod jars.